github-education-resources/classroom/README.md

 *Notebooks*
 Examples: BlueJ, Jupyter, RStudio
 Most notebooks have a Git integration that students can push to.
-Future iterations may pre-populate repos with directions on set up.
+Future iterations may pre-populate repos with robust directions on set up.

 *Hardware*
 Examples: Chromebooks, Raspberry Pi, Lego
-GitHub Classroom is hardware-agnostic.
+GitHub Classroom runs in Unix environments and Windows.
 Shared machines or lab environments are encouraged to use cloud-based environments, like Cloud 9.
 Integration looks like Git and GitHub pre-loaded + embedded in hardware.

 *Assessment*
 Examples: Pearson, Travis CI, Circle CI